-- 53. The Council currently has c£35m in investments.
+53. The Council currently has c£35m in investments.
 At the time of setting the budget interest rates were lower and expected to fall towards the end of the year.
 With inflation still being a cause of concern the picture now is less certain.
-Since the budget was set in February 2023 the Bank of England base rate has increased from 4.0% to 5.25% (as at 11th August 2023) and further increases may occur.
+Since the budget was set in February 2023 the Bank of England base rate has increased from 4.0% to 5.25% (as at 11th October 2023) and further increases may occur.
 This has resulted in a £75,000 budget virement being undertaken to increase the budgeted income from interest receivable.
-This makes up part of the £500,000 capital programme revenue savings that was budgeted for. - 54.
-The increases in rates, and hence investment returns, have led to a forecast additional £1,000 in interest receivable (after the £75,000 budget virement).
-This figure could grow but is related to how quickly the capital programme progresses and consumes some of the funds we currently have invested.
+This makes up part of the £500,000 capital programme revenue savings that was budgeted for.